erndev/EDStarRating/README.md

 ### Usage

- In order to use EDStarRating, you can instantiate it programatically, or create a custom view in Interface Builder and assign it to an ivar of your app.
-Once you have an instance, you can use the control properties to configurate it.
+ In order to use EDStarRating, you can instantiate it programmatically, or create a custom view in Interface Builder and assign it to an ivar of your app.
+Once you have an instance, you can use the control properties to configure it.

 Example: